Magnanery

 A magnanery (magnanerie) is the site of sericulture, or silk farming, similar to a farm being the site of agriculture.
 The yeoman who runs it is called a magnanier or, more recently, a mangnan.
-The word magnanière, meaning building dedicated to sericulture, is also seen.
+The word magnanière, meaning a building dedicated to sericulture, is also seen.

 The word originated from the Occitan word magnan, as Provence was the centre of French sericulture.

 The area around Saint-Hippolyte-du-Fort has magnaneries, and the town itself has a silk museum.